 As Andhraites love eating spicy food, Avakaya is spicy as well and as garlic pods are generously added in this Mango Pickle, this accompaniment is bound to be seasoned and sharp!

-Moreover, Avakaya even has a strong flavour of mustard and fenugreek.
+Moreover, Avakai Pickle even has a strong flavour of mustard and fenugreek.
 Made in almost every Andhraite’s household, a meal for them seems incomplete without the serving of Avakaya.

-You cal also add lots of whole garlic cloves to this pickle and make Allam Avakaya.
+You cal also add lots of chopped ginger to this pickle and make Allam Avakaya.

 This spicy accompaniment is relished with yogurt and steamed rice.
 Having eaten the same at one of my friend’s place who happens to be from Andhra Pradesh, I can say that when it comes to pickle, this Avakai scores ten on ten!

-Make sure that you relish Avakaya without fail this summer, read my easy recipe for the same and prepare a jarful of Avakaya soon!
+Make sure that you relish Aavakaya without fail this summer, read my easy recipe for the same and prepare a jarful of Avakaya soon!

 Tips to make best Avakaya

-Use sour raw mangoes.
+Use sour raw mango to make this mango pickle.
 They are the best when the season just starts for Mangoes that is in May June.